-At one of the places where I teach, the children come from humble backgrounds, brought up in the belief that the teacher is next to God.
+At one of the places where I teach, many of the children are brought up in the belief that the teacher is next to God.
 They are silent in class, not bold enough to speak, rarely confident enough to tell me that they did not understand something.
 It’s a huge obstacle I have to surmount with each new student.

 Thanks to this, and because of the fact that punctuality is the responsibility of the parents of a seven-year-old and not the child herself, I didn’t say anything to two children who were repeatedly late for my class.
 One day, the children, accompanied by their mother, came fifteen minutes late, and I seized the opportunity to tell the mother that this was not acceptable.
 Duly apologetic, the mother promised that it would not happen again.